-The Abbot and Practice Leaders are available for dokusan/practice discussion by phone, Skype, or Zoom.
+The Abiding Teachers and Practice Leaders are available for dokusan/practice discussion in person, by phone, or online.
 Contact info is included in the descriptions below.

 For some in-depth reflections on the role of one-to-one encounters, please see: